Ishrak789/Snowflake-Cortex-Governance-Health-Check-Skill/README.md

 The skill produces a structured Governance Health Report: executive summary, scope reviewed, findings by category with severity, recommended next steps, and a limitations section listing any checks that could not be completed.

-See [`docs/design-and-evaluation.pdf`](docs/design-and-evaluation.pdf) for full screenshots of a live run against a demo Snowflake trial environment, including the generated report.

 ## Evaluation

 The skill was tested live in Cortex Code CLI against a real Snowflake trial.
 The evaluation plan covers six cases across happy-path, edge, and failure conditions: